Langholm: Education

 Langholm Academy and Langholm Primary were established in the 1800s (the original building of which still stands).

 The schools run sessions in the community with various groups such as Wild Eskdale and Outpost Arts to expand and improve pupils' skills and community interests.

 Sport

 In 1858 Langholm Cricket Club was founded.
 The club play their matches on the Castleholm Ground.
 They currently play their matches in the Border League.

 In 1871, Langholm RFC was founded, being the oldest Rugby club in the Borders.
-Langholm RFC play in Scottish National League Division 1 and in the Border League.
+Langholm RFC play in East Regional League Division One and in the Border League.